'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 Dr. David Klein, an OB-GYN in Shrewsbury, Mass., says he first began screening pregnant and postpartum women for depression about 12 years ago.
 "But it was more sporadic then," says Klein.
 "I kind of used it when I thought someone was having an issue [with depression]."

 But, he says, it wasn't easy, because he wasn't trained to provide mental health care.
-If one of his patients screened positive for perinatal depression, "the issue became 'OK, now what do I do?'" he says.
+If one of his patients screened positive for perinatal depression, "the issue became 'OK, now what do I do?' " he says.
 "To find someone to help me help her was very difficult."

 Klein would have to make multiple calls to find a psychiatrist who was taking new patients and would accept his patient's insurance.